MartinezKyle/ParticleSimulation/README.md

 - To add multiple balls, ensure that the program is in developer mode, the checkbox beside the option is checked to be used first to enable the other input fields, and all the enabled input fields are filled out.

 ### C++ Client
-- To spawn a sprite, just click on the panel where the sprite should be placed.
+- To spawn a sprite, click on the panel where the sprite should be placed.
 - To move the sprite around the panel, use the `W`, `A`, `S`, and `D` keys to move the sprite up, left, down, and right, respectively.